Updated on September 29, 2021

 The segmentation feature helps companies to focus on a customer base with similar attributes.
 Customer segments can be based on customer action that we can get by analyzing past transactions, based on customer demographics, and others.
-This holistic approach helps to personalize the reactivation offers while keeping the cost very low as compared to any blanket reactivation campaign where a brand sends a communication to all the lapsed users.
+This aggregate approach helps to personalize the reactivation offers while keeping the cost very low as compared to any blanket reactivation campaign where a brand sends a communication to all the lapsed users.

 For example, RFV segmentation can help companies to focus on reactivating customers who lapsed recently and had high frequency and high LTV earlier.
 This integrative approach enables you to spend your limited marketing budget on the customers who had high revenue churn and have a high probability to come back to the store.